Mario-Youchia/Sales-Invoice-Generator/README.md

 ## Limitations

-This is a standalone desktop invoice-management project based on local Excel workbook persistence.
-It is not a database-backed accounting system, and it is not intended to be a production invoice-management product.
+This is a simple desktop invoice management project based on local Excel workbooks, it is not using a backend databse, and it is not intended to be a practical invoice management product.